 The grains used in the mash, how it is distilled, how long it is aged in a barrel, and how it is blended will determine the flavor of a whiskey.
 There is a huge diversity of flavors and aromas between different whiskeys — which is one of the reasons why sampling whiskey is so exciting.

 Several countries have established strict rules about how certain types of whiskeys are made.
-For example, Scotland has defined “Scotch whiskey” as:
+For example, Scotland has defined “Scotch whisky” as:

 - Made at a distillery in Scotland from water and malted barley